Silvia Legrand

 María Aurelia Paula Martínez Suárez (23 February 1927 – 1 May 2020), known professionally as Silvia Legrand, was an Argentine actress of the Golden Age of Argentine cinema during the 1940s and 1950s.
 She was born in Villa Cañás, Santa Fe Province, Argentina.
-She debuted & co-starred with her twin sister Mirtha Legrand, in a number of films &television programs.
+She debuted and co-starred with her twin sister Mirtha Legrand, in a number of films and television programs.
 She was the sister of director José A. Martínez Suárez.
 She starred in over 20 films between 1940 and 1972.

 Early life

 Silvia Legrand was born María Aurelia Paula Martínez Suárez on 23 February 1927 in Villa Cañás, a town in the General López Department of Santa Fe Province, Argentina.
 She was the twin sister of Rosa María Juana Martínez Suárez, who later became known as Mirtha Legrand, and the younger sister of José Antonio Martínez Suárez, who would become a prominent film director.
 Their father, José Martínez, died in 1936 when Silvia was nine years old, prompting their mother, Rosa Suárez, a teacher, to relocate the family to Buenos Aires, settling in the La Paternal neighborhood.